harisont/py4linguists/telling_time.md

 "Sono le otto e mezza"
 ```

-Based on your level of experience, you can make this exercise simple or harder.
+Based on your level of experience, you can make this exercise as easy or as complex as you want.
 For example, you can use a simpler textual format, such as

 ```python